- Off Armageddon Reef

 In Tellesberg, Merlin has picked up the surveillance of the Coris and Irys’s conversation, and that they have sent a messenger wyvern to seek asylum from Charis.

 Merlin receives surveillance reports from Owl of the team of assassins travelling across country; they are moving quicker than expected.
 He pays a visit to Earl Coris, in his persona of Ahbraim Zhevons.
-He tells Coris that he is a seijin, an associate of Merlin, rather than a smuggler, as he appeared on his last visit.
+He tells Coris that he is a seijin, an associate of Merlin, rather than a smuggler as he had appeared on his last visit.
 Charis will accept their request for asylum, provided they “go public” on Clyntahn’s involvement in the effort to assassinate Daivyn, and hand over any evidence they have on implicating him in Prince Hektor’s assassination.
 He tells Coris about the rescue party who would be coming up the Sarm River.
 Coris, Irys and Daivyn would have to ride on horseback across country to meet them.

 Greyghor Stohnar, Lord Protector, waits at the Palace for the attack to come.
 The uprising had been a surprise, both in timing and size, and his guard seems inadequate.